Be accountable to our Clients, Coworkers, University Community, and the Citizens of Montana.

 At a glance, below is the process.

-- Consult with CPDC when planning facility medication or public area projects
+- Consult with PDC when planning facility medication or public area projects

-- CPDC represents the Campus client during review and approval process
+- PDC represents the Campus client during review and approval process

 - UFPB reviews conceptual design and offers advice and direction